“Screen” by Brad Todd

 Artist Statement:

-“It’s a generated image,” she said. any tracing, texture mapping-” She stared as the face smiled out at her from the m eof the dome, beyond the slow-motion hurricane of lost things, minor artifacts of countless lives, tools and toys and gilded buttons.” -William Gibson, Count Zero 1986
+“It’s a generated image,” she said. any tracing, texture mapping-” She stared as the face smiled out at her from the curve of the dome, beyond the slow-motion hurricane of lost things, minor artifacts of countless lives, tools and toys and gilded buttons.” -William Gibson, Count Zero 1986

 Screen is a tele-robotic boxed construction, which sporadically comes alive for screenings and interaction.
 The piece is viewed and controlled simultaneously via a Web page interface and is also enhanced through a performative element which consists of live manipulation of the image and audio elements of the streaming video/audio feed.